sindredg/Hybrid-Identities-EntraID-and-AD/README.md

 recording rather than tidying away.

 Reproducible by design.
-The Azure footprint is Terraform, the directory is idempotent PowerShell, and the endpoint configuration is Group Policy backed up to XML.
-Nothing is clicked together by hand except the tooling Microsoft ships only as a wizard.
+The Azure footprint is Terraform, the directory is idempotent PowerShell, and the endpoint configuration is Group Policy built from scripted cmdlets wherever one exists.
+Nothing is clicked together by hand except the tooling Microsoft ships only as a wizard, and the parts of Group Policy that have no cmdlet at all.

 Companion documents: `PLAN.md` (phased roadmap and status) and `docs/` for the per-phase walkthroughs, decisions log, risk register and troubleshooting log.